 1. Algorithms submitted to the competition will be run with a special commission model that charges $0.001/share, with no minimum trade cost.
 If you would like to test your algorithm with this commission model, you can use set_commission(commission.PerShare(cost=0.001, min_trade_cost=0)).

-2. Algorithms submitted to the competition will be run using the default slippage settings provided in the Quantopian platform.
-The details of the default slippage model is provided in our help documentation.
+2. Algorithms submitted to the competition will be run using a 5 basis point fixed slippage model.
+The details of the fixed basis points slippage model are provided in our help documentation.

 3. The Quantopian platform tracks the amount of leverage used by the algorithm.
-Algorithms must maintain a leverage of 1x or lower at all times.
+Algorithms must maintain a leverage between 0.7x and 1x at all times.
+The only exception to this rule is in the first 5 trading days where the lower limit of 0.7x is not enforced.
 The help documentation explains how leverage is calculated and used.

 4. The Participant's algorithm must not trade in leveraged ETFs, such as the Ultra S&P500 or Ultra Dow30.
-To avoid these securities use the set_do_not_order() trading guard
+To avoid trading these assets, use the set_do_not_order() trading guard.
+You can also use the QTradableStocksUS, which doesn't contain any ETFs, as your base universe.

 2. To submit Participant's algorithm, go to the algorithm's development environment and click the "Enter Contest" button.
 When Participant submits his/her entry, Quantopian will run a two (2)-year backtest with Participant's algorithm and start paper trading Participant's algorithm using live data.
 The backtest and paper trading will simulate deployment of $US 10 million.
 The backtest performance and live data trading performance are the items by which Participant's algorithm will be scored and judged (see "Judging" section below).